Pupil Premium at Triangle C of E Primary School

 Pupil premium funding is allocated directly to schools and is clearly identifiable as a budget within its own right.
 It is for individual schools to decide how the pupil premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 All schools are then held accountable for how they have used the additional funding to support these pupils and are required to report on the amount of funding received and how it is being used.

-At Triangle C of E Primary School the money is targeted to narrow the gap between disadvantaged pupils and their peers.
-In addition, we recognise that not all of our children in receipt of this funding will be underachieving and therefore these, as well as those that are, will get access to provision, resources and opportunities to extend their knowledge and understanding further.
-We also use the funding to further engage and enrich the curriculum for these children, this also includes improving access to opportunities and experiences.
+At Triangle C of E Primary School our vision goes well beyond solely narrowing the gap between disadvantaged pupils and their peers, we are determined to ensure that our pupils, irrelevant of background or prior attainment, have the skills, attributes, knowledge and understanding to succeed in the world.
+In addition, we recognise that not all of our children in receipt of this funding will be underachieving and therefore these pupils will get access to provision, resources and opportunities to extend their knowledge and understanding further.
+As a school we also use the funding to further engage and enrich the curriculum for these children, this also includes improving access to opportunities and experiences.

-Our pupil premium policy, written in conjunction with parents, school staff, the Inclusion Manager, Headteacher and Inclusion Governor, was agreed by our Governing Body.
+Our pupil premium policy, written in conjunction with parents, school staff, the Inclusion Manager, Headteacher and Inclusion Governor has been agreed by our Governing Body.
 This guides the use of funds and ensures that it represents value for money.
 Please click on the link to view the document.
 Triangle C of E Pupil Premium Policy

 Numbers on roll